MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>Allow sthe user to print out their calendar.
+    <td>Allow the user to print out their calendar.
 When the user clicks the print button at the top of the calendar page the calendar is sent to the printerFacade class which handles the print job.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>